raquel2344/raquel2344/README.md

 * 🌍  I'm based in Houston, TX
 * ✉️  You can contact me at [raquel2344@gmail.com](mailto:raquel2344@gmail.com)
-* 🧠  I'm learning Linux, Machine Learning and Computer Vision in Ai
+* 🧠  I'm currently learning Linux, Machine Learning and Computer Vision in Ai this summer 2024

  ### Socials